msva/lua-htmlparser/README.md

 - `"#id"` elements with the given id attribute value
 - `".class"` elements with the given classname in the class attribute
 - `"[attribute]"` elements with an attribute of the given name
-- `"[attribute='value']"` equals: elements with the given value for the attribute with the given name
+- `"[attribute='value']"` equals: elements with the given value for the given attribute
-- `"[attribute!='value']"` not equals: elements without an attribute of the given name, or with that attribute, but with a value that is different from the given value
+- `"[attribute!='value']"` not equals: elements without the given attribute, or having the attribute, but with a different value
 - `"[attribute|='value']"` prefix: attribute's value is given value, or starts with given value, followed by a hyphen (`-`)
 - `"[attribute*='value']"` contains: attribute's value contains given value
 - `"[attribute~='value']"` word: attribute's value is a space-separated token, where one of the tokens is the given value